 We believe that connecting residents to public agencies is core to building stronger neighborhoods.
 Since public agency employees are often away from a desk, the app allows public agencies to use Nextdoor while on a mobile device.
 There are no additional features on the app.

-9. What if members don’t want to receive content from public agencies?
+9. What if neighbors don’t want to receive content from public agencies?

-If members prefer to not receive information from public agencies, they can unsubscribe or mute the posts.
+If neighbors prefer to not receive information from public agencies, they can unsubscribe or mute the posts.